DSPN/DataStaxDay/Team Exercise/README.md

 ### ROI

-Bestmart is comtemplated a significant investment to refresh its infrastructure.
+Bestmart is comtemplating a significant investment to refresh its infrastructure.
 What questions do we need to answer to help them get a handle on:
 * Business as Usual
+    * Maitenance cost
-* Migration Cost
+    * Opportunity cost
-* Cost of DataStax and Azure
+* DataStax and Azure
+    * Maitenance cost
+    * Migration cost
+    * Benefit

-For this exercise, build out a rough ROI and check if the proposed infrastructure will benefit Bestmart.
+For this exercise, build out an ROI and check if the proposed infrastructure will benefit Bestmart.

 ## Presenting